vgvishesh/Ray_Tracer/README.txt

 the scene.

-for different versions of ray tracer refer to "Versions.txt", for help regarding how to write scene files refer to SDL.txt
+for different versions of ray tracer refer to "Versions.txt", for help regarding how to write scene files refer to "SDL.txt"

 to compile and run the code for a particular version of ray tracer,